Pandacan oil depot: Legislative actions

 In 2001, the Manila City Council passed Ordinance No. 8027 that changed the classification of Pandacan from an industrial to a commercial area.
 It gave the oil depot six months to cease operating in the area.
 In 2006, Ordinance No. 8119 ordered the phasing out of hazardous industries in the city, including the depot.
 In 2009, Ordinance 8027 was upheld by the Supreme Court of the Philippines; while the City Council passed Ordinance No. 8187 to negate the first ordinance.
 This time, Pandacan was re-classified as a heavy industrial zone, allowing the depot to operate.
 The ordinance was later ruled by the Supreme Court as invalid.

 Thru the efforts of community activists who are members of the Advocates for Environmental and Social Justice (AESJ) coalition of Manila, City Ordinance No. 8283 re-classified the area as a high-intensity commercial zone in 2012, thus giving the oil depot until 2016 to relocate, but was vetoed by then Mayor Alfredo Lim.
 The proposal instead was to transfer the facilities to the North Harbor, still in Manila.

 Dismantlement

 Shell started dismantling the oil depot in July 2015.
 By the following month, at least three tanks has been dismantled.
 The oil depot was later dismantled completely.

 In January 2017, Petron announced that it plans to establish a public market in a property within the site of the former oil depot.

+In June 2019, the San Miguel Corporation (SMC) submitted a P10-billion proposal to the Department of Transportation (DOTr) to convert the former depot site into a bus and food terminal complex.